preciofishbone/OmniaDocs/quality-management/end-user/process-directory/index.rst

 + **Title**: Set the title for the list, that will be displayed for users.
 + **Process viewer page**: The address to the actual page that was set up for the Process viewer is added to this field.
 + **Scope**: The most common setting for the scope is "All sites".
-If "Current site" is selected, all processes (and only these) that exists in the current site are available ine the list.
+If "Current site" is selected, all processes (and only these) that exists in the current site will be available in the list.
 + **Number of items per page**: Set the number of items to be displayed on each "page" in the list.
 + **Show filter**: Set if users should be able to filter the list.
 + **Open process with new tab**: Set what will happen when a users clicks a process link in the list - open in new tab or new page.